String graph: Related graph classes

 Every circle graph, as an intersection graph of line segments (the chords of a circle), is also a string graph.
 Every chordal graph may be represented as a string graph: chordal graphs are intersection graphs of subtrees of trees, and one may form a string representation of a chordal graph by forming a planar embedding of the corresponding tree and replacing each subtree by a string that traces around the subtree's edges.

-The complement graph of every comparability graph is also a string graph.
+The complement graph of every comparability graph (also known as the cocomparability graph) is also a string graph.